myogin/mfep_penilaianguru/README.md

 ```

 ### How to clone
-How to make another laravel with ui core
+How to clone this app

 ```bash
 git clone https://github.com/myogin/mfep_penilaianguru.git